Reading for Simchat Torah

 I Kings 8:54-66

-When Solomon concludes his prayer and supplication, for which he was kneeling with his hands spread out toward heaven, he stands up and blesses all of the congregation of Israel in a loud voice:
+When Solomon concludes his prayer and supplication (cf. I Kings 8:2ff., partly the Haftarah for the Second Day of Sukkot), for which he was kneeling with his hands spread out toward heaven, he stands up and blesses all of the congregation of Israel in a loud voice:

 Blessed is the Eternal, who has given rest to His people Israel and has not failed in any good thing that He promised through Moses His servant.
 May the Eternal be with us as He was with our fathers and not forsake us, but turn our hearts to Him to walk in His ways and keep His commandments, statutes and ordinances, which He commanded them.
 May these My words remain close to the Eternal our God, day and night, that He may uphold the just cause of His servant and His people every day, in order that all the peoples of the earth may know that the Eternal is God and there is none else.
 Therefore let your heart be whole with the Eternal our God to walk in His statutes and to keep His commandments, as it is this day.

-The king and all the Children of Israel dedicate the House of the Eternal.
-Solomon sacrifices to the Eternal peace offerings: 22,000 of the herd and 120,000 of the flock.
-The king sanctified the middle of the Court that was before the House of the Eternal in order to sacrifice the burnt offerings, the meal offerings, and the fat of the peace offerings, because the Copper Altar before the Eternal was too small to contain them.
+The King and all the Children of Israel dedicate the House of the Eternal.
+Solomon sacrifices to the Eternal offerings of well-being: 22,000 of the herd and 120,000 of the flock.
+The King sanctified the middle of the Court that was before the House of the Eternal in order to sacrifice the burnt offerings, the meal offerings, and the fat of the well-being offerings, because the Copper Altar before the Eternal was too small to contain them.

 Solomon observes the Festival (Chag) at that time with a large congregation of Israel from the Entrance of Chamath to the River of Egypt, before the Eternal our God, for seven days, and for another seven days, making fourteen days.
 On the Eighth (Shemini) Day he releases the people, and they bless the king and go to their tents with heartfelt happiness for all of the good which the Eternal has done for David His servant and for Israel His people.